Without a doubt, tiny clothes are the most fun gift to buy when shopping for a new baby! AmIright?

 Some people are hesitant, concerned that a capsule wardrobe might be too confining.
 I have personally found the opposite to be true, and I think you will too!
 There is so much freedom that comes with a curated closet.

-Capsule wardrobes are also not as difficult or overwhelming as they may sound.
+A baby capsule wardrobe is also not as difficult or overwhelming as it may sound at first.
 In my experience, putting together my son’s closet has been even easier than putting together my own.